 - Ask the city mayor or state governor to declare "Registered Dietitian Nutritionist Day."

-- Create a banner to honor Registered Dietitian Nutritionists.
+- Create a banner to honor Registered Dietitian Nutritionists and Nutrition and Dietetic Technicians, Registered.
 Use the Academy's form to request Registered Dietitian Nutritionist Day graphic.
 RDN Day posters are available for purchase in the National Nutrition Month® catalog.